Key Takeaways from

-And finally, one more data solution, Super Corpus Platform, is able to process massive volume of raw lexical data - up to 8.6 million documents - in only 24 hours.
-This system takes one-day worth news feed in English collected throughout the entire Internet and in 3 hours creates a structured annotated dataset.
+And finally, one more data solution, Super Corpus Platform, is able to process a massive volume of raw lexical data - up to 8.6 million documents - in only 24 hours.
+This system takes one-day worth of news feed in English collected throughout the entire Internet and in 3 hours creates a structured annotated dataset.

 All these systems might as well be adjusted to work on health-related data - semi-structured EHR and doctor records, unstructured medical research articles and papers, trial reports, feeds from social media, patient feedbacks in health apps and patient portals, and ever real-time data coming from wellness trackers and other wearables.